sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter3/entangle.md

 We also add a function `create_protocol(self, middle: str, other: str)` to the manager to create the local instance of the generation protocol.
 The `middle` and `other` parameters declare the name of the `BSMNode` and `EntangleGenNode`, respectively, used for generating entanglement.

-The constructor function of `EntanglementGenerationA` needs five arguments:
+The `create` function of `EntanglementGenerationA` needs five arguments:

 1. the node that holds the protocol instance
 2. the identity (name) of the protocol instance
 3. the name of the `BSMNode` involved in entanglement generation
 4. the name of the remote `EntangleGenNode` involved in entanglement generation
 5. the memory used for generating entanglement

+The abstract parent class `EntanglementGenerationA` by default creates a subclass `BarretKokA`.

 #### Q&A